 We provide comprehensive, integrated and personalized primary health care and services in a confidential, understanding environment.
 We treat everyone with the dignity and respect they deserve from pediatric through geriatric.
 Our family practice providers have the caring and training for all your primary health care needs, including work, school, and camp physicals.

+The Teen Clinic is every Tuesday from 3-5pm.
 We offer health care in a positive nurturing, confidential setting.
 Our staff understand teen issues and will assist teens with healthy safe choices, school and sports physicals, employment physicals, birth control education, preventing pregnancy and sexually transmitted infections, testing, counseling, guidance, and helpful resources.

 Seasonal Teen Talks